mattsteen14/reddit-client/README.md

 - For this project, you will build an application for Reddit using everything you’ve learned, including React and Redux.

 - The application will allow users to view and search posts and comments provided by the Reddit API.

+- Wireframe your application

+- Use a project management tool (GitHub Projects) to plan your work

+- Write a README (using Markdown) that documents your project including: wireframes, technologies used, features, future work

 - Integrate Reddit API into the application